Giants Causeway

 5 minutes from the hotel

 With its unmistakable profile rising above the surrounding plain, this extinct volcano has always captivated visitors.
-Slemish is famous as the location where, according to legend, Saint Patrick tended sheep for six years after being captured and taken to Ireland.
+Slemish is famous for being the location where, according to legend, Saint Patrick tended sheep for six years after being captured and taken to Ireland.
 From a car park with interpretation, there is a looped walk ascending to the summit – a popular pilgrimage walk on Saint Patrick’s Day each year

 The Causeway Coastal Route